alessandroprudencio/tcompany-terraform/README.md

 7. Verify that your `kubectl` is connected to the cluster by running `kubectl get nodes`.

-8. Deploy the Nginx server on the Kubernetes cluster by running `kubectl apply -f nginx.yaml`.

-9. Verify that the Nginx server is running by checking the pods with `kubectl get pods`.
+8. Verify that the Nginx server is running by checking the pods with `kubectl create deploy nginx --image=nginx`.

-10. Access the Nginx server by running `kubectl port-forward pod/nginx-<pod_id> 8181:80`.
+9. Access the Nginx server by running `kubectl port-forward pod/nginx-<pod_id> 8181:80`.
 Replace `<pod_id>` with the actual ID of the Nginx pod obtained from the previous step.
 Once the port forwarding is established, you can access the Nginx server locally at `http://localhost:8181`.

 ## Cluster Destruction